carvel-dev/vendir/docs/README.md

 `vendir sync` writes `vendir.lock.yml` (next to `vendir.yml`) that contains resolved references:

 - for `git`, resolved SHAs are recorded
+- for `http`, nothing is recorded
+- for `image`, resolved URL as a digest reference
 - for `githubRelease`, permanent links are recorded
+- for `helmChart`, resolved version
-- for `directory`, nothing is returned
+- for `directory`, nothing is recorded
-- for `manual`, nothing is returned
+- for `manual`, nothing is recorded

 To use these resolved references on top of `vendir.yml`, use `vendir sync -l`.